ThiagoSchetini/archinstaller-guide/README.md

 	**now find the Tray Icons Reloaded and install** https://extensions.gnome.org/extension/2890/tray-icons-reloaded/

-Sensors and System Monitor on Tray
+Sensors and System Monitor on Tray (Resolve Nvidia driver/tools first)

 	sudo sensors-detect
 	**put yes on all of them, no problems**